benjefferies/download-encrypted-artifact/README.md

 # Download-Artifact v3

-This downloads artifacts from your build
+This downloads encrypted artifacts from your build and decrypts them using KMS.

 See also [upload-artifact](https://github.com/actions/upload-artifact).